Positive Development

-‘Net positive’, from Positive Development (PD) theory, is a paradigm in sustainable development and design.
-PD theory (taught and published from 2003) was first detailed in Positive Development (2008).
-A net positive system/structure would ‘give back to nature and society more than it takes’ over its life cycle.
-In contrast, sustainable development - in the real-world context of population growth, biodiversity loss, cumulative pollution, wealth disparities and social inequities - closes off future options.
-To reverse direction, development must, among other sustainability criteria, increase nature beyond pre-human conditions.
-PD develops the tools to enable net positive design and development.
+'Net positive', from Positive Development (PD) theory, is a paradigm in sustainable development and design.
+PD theory (taught and published from 2003) was first detailed in Positive Development (2008), and detailed in Net-Positive Design (2020).
+A net positive system/structure would 'give back to nature and society more than it takes' over its life cycle.
+In contrast, conventional sustainable design and development, in the real-world context of excess population growth, biodiversity loss, cumulative pollution, wealth disparities and social inequities closes off future options.
+To reverse the overshoot of planetary boundaries, a 'positive Development' would, among other sustainability criteria, increase nature beyond pre-urban or pre-industrial conditions.

-Net Positive Sustainability
+Net positive sustainability

 According to PD, the original precepts of sustainability (nature preservation and equity among current/future generations) require increasing future options.
-This, in turn, requires that development increase the life support system (nature).
+This, in turn, requires that development increase the social and natural life support systems.
 Green design always aimed for ecological restoration, social regeneration and economic revitalization.
-However, these essentially ‘add value’ relative to current sites, buildings or practices.
-They do not increase nature in absolute terms.
-Positive development is defined as structures that increase universal life quality and future options by expanding the ‘ecological base’ (ecosystems, ecological carrying capacity, biodiversity) and the ‘public estate’ (universal access to means of survival/wellbeing and social capital).
+However, these essentially only 'add value' relative to current sites, buildings or practices.
+Green buildings are generally assessed as 'sustainable' if they improve upon best practices.
+They do not yet aim to increase nature, environmental security or justice in absolute (global) terms.
+Positive Development, in contrast, is defined as structures that increase universal life quality and future options by expanding the 'ecological base' (ecosystems, ecological carrying capacity, biodiversity) and the 'public estate' (universal access to means of survival/well-being and social capital).
+Sustainable design does not yet aim to increase overall natural and social life support systems and generally limits its focus to the health and environmental quality within the project's system boundaries.
+The mainstream perspective is probably because it is assumed that this is not possible.
+To address this, a PD website provides examples of how the built environment can address 30 crucial sustainability issues.